How to Ensure Secure Package Delivery in Your Residential Community

 No matter who delivers the packages, Parcel Pending lockers are “courier agnostic.”
 This means that the parcel box will accept deliveries from all couriers (USPS, UPS, FedEx, Amazon, etc.), guaranteeing 100% deliverability for residents.

 Post Security Company or Surveillance Signs

-One of the best ways to deter criminals and ensure secure mail and package delivery is to ward off potential thieves before they have the chance to grab a box or take a peek in the mailbox.
+One of the best ways to deter criminals or other threats and ensure secure mail and package delivery is to ward off potential thieves before they have the chance to grab a box or take a peek in the mailbox.
 A highly visible camera system is one way of doing this.
 Another useful tactic is to post signs that indicate the premises are under surveillance with a security camera.

 When purchasing signage – an inexpensive investment – be sure to:

 - Install signs that don’t blend into the wall.
 Instead, consider using orange, yellow, or other brightly-colored signs that attract the eye.